kazuki-sf/emoCAPTCHA/README.md

 ```

 Notes:
-- If `OPENAI_API_KEY` is not set, the endpoint will return an error when called.
+- Env validation: if `OPENAI_API_KEY` is not set, the endpoint returns an error.
+- Rate limiting: best‑effort in‑memory limiter (30 req/min per client).
+Use Redis/Upstash in production.
 - Confidence is rounded to two decimals; pass threshold is ≥ 0.60.

+Security headers: `next.config.ts` sets CSP, Permissions‑Policy (camera allowed only for self), HSTS, and other hardened defaults.

 ---